Secure Computation Offloading in Blockchain based IoT Networks with Deep Reinforcement Learning: Proposed Solutions

 \item \textbf{Action: }The action space is formulated as the offloading decision vector $\textbf{A} =[\alpha_1^e, \alpha_1^c,..., \alpha_N^e, \alpha_N^c]$, edge resource allocation $\textbf{f} = [f_1, f_2,...,f_N]$ and radio bandwidth allocation $\textbf{w} = [w_1, w_2,...,w_N]$.
 Thus, the action vector can be expressed as $a = [\alpha_1^e, \alpha_1^c, f_1,w_1,...,\alpha_N^e, \alpha_N^c, f_N,w_N]$.

-\item \textbf{Reward: }The objective of the RL agent is to find an optimal offloading decision action $a$ at each state $s$ with the aim of minimizing the sum cost $C(s,a)$ of time and energy consumption in the MECCO system.
-Specially, the reward function should be negatively related to the objective function of the optimization problem (P1) in the previous section.
-Accordingly, we can formulate the system reward as $ r(s,a) = -C(s,a)$.
+\item \textbf{Reward: }The objective of the RL agent is to find an optimal offloading action $a$ at each state $s$ with the aim of minimizing the sum cost $C(s,a)$ of the offloading cost $C^{offload}(s,a)$ and smart contract cost $C^{sc}(s,a)$ in the MECCO system.
+Also, the reward function should be negatively related to the objective function of the optimization problem $(P1)$ in the previous section.
+Accordingly, we can formulate the system reward as

 \end{itemize}